fleetdm/fleet/handbook/company/why-this-way.md

 - **[🔵Objectivity](https://fleetdm.com/handbook/company#objectivity).** By dismissing ego and embracing radical humility, we create a space for more objective problem-solving.
 We are more likely to objectively assess situations, evaluate different perspectives, and find balanced solutions that benefit all parties involved.

-**How to use radical humility:**
+**How to communicate with radical humility:**

+- **General tips:**
   - Never assume prior knowledge.
-  - Explain step by step.
+  - Explain thoroughly, without condescending, step-by-step.
+  - Acknowledge user expertise by tying new information to things they are already familiar with.
+  - Use simple and concise writing.
+  - Delete extra words which do not specifically build clear understanding of the topic.
+  - Keep sentences short.
+  - Give short examples when possible.
-  - Use straightforward and easily understandable language.
+  - Break down each idea into simple and easily understandable chunks.

-- Acknowledge expertise.
-  - Use phrases like:
+  - Use active voice.
-    - “I’m guessing you already know a thing or two about [BLANK]”
-    - “I’ll just summarize to make sure I’m understanding the issue and the steps you’ve taken”
-  - Allow clients the opportunity to skip information they already know.
-  - Ask them where they would like you to start.
-  - Ask them how much detail they would like.
+    > Mike wrote the code. **NOT** The code was written by Mike.

+- **Specific expectations:**
+  - Phrase the title as a question.
+  - Begin the body with a brief explaination/answer.
+  - Include white space between sections and paragraphs.
+  - Use a bulleted list to break down the reasoning for this answer if there are greater than two points.
+    - To format this list:
+       - Begin with a word or phrase which sums up the point of the bullet point.
+         - Follow with a period
-- Make it easy.
+         - Make Bold
+       - Expand on this answer to clearly explain the point.
+   - Use a personable tone, as if you are trying to encourage a friend.
-  - When possible, show with simple examples, illustrating how easy it is to use.
+   - With your words, try to show them how easy Fleet is to use.
-  - Simplify the words and steps as much as possible.

 ## Why does Fleet use "MDM on/off" instead of "MDM enrolled/unenrolled"?